willstepp/writings/hunger/hunger-01.md

   The boy woke before dawn.
 He rose quietly from his bed so not to wake his mother, who was asleep in the next room.
 In the dim light he found his knife and sheath, and slung the traveling satchel over his shoulder.
 Inside the pouch was the food his mother had prepared the night before, many slabs of fresh deer pemmican.
 There was no real need to carry water as he would be following the river and could drink from it whenever thirsty.
 He also brought flint for lighting fires.
 Outside their homestead was a small shed his father had used for the storage of personal farming equipment and hunting gear. he rattled through the contents of the shed as quietly as he could until his hands landed on the old bucket they used when irrigating their own crops.
 Because they had not grown their own vegetables in a few seasons the bucket was filled with debris.
 He emptied it onto the ground and took it with him.
   With these few items the boy stepped onto he path that headed outside the northern gates.
 He followed the torchlight and looked up at the dark blue of the morning skies beyond the black shapes of the trees.
 As he approached the gates he saw the morning lookout, a boy his own age named Gawoni, fast asleep underneath a platform built for archers.
 He went over to the boy and gave him a gentle kick in the shins.
   “Let me out.”
   Gawoni startled out of his sleep with his fists up, ready for a fight.
 The lookout stretched both arms above his head and yawned like a mountain lion.
+	“I was awake the whole time, really.
+Don’t tell anybody, okay?”
+  “Don’t tell anybody you were awake?”
-Again he demanded him to open the gates.
-Gawoni looked at him.
+	The lookout shrugged.
+Again the boy demanded him to open the gates.
   “Where are you going this early?”
   “To fulfill an obligation.”
   “But, where?”